velartrill/velartrill.github.io/orig/spirals/cohesion/damage-control.md

 >
 > Thank you so much for reaching out.
 You're absolutely right: Comrade Lisuan's behavior today was completely unacceptable and I've passed this note on to her own counselor.
 In the meantime, I'll put in to have Niltar's demerits vacated as you suggest -- the last thing that poor girl needs to worry about right now is being disciplined for having a _ceshvol_ attack.
 I'm sorry you both had to experience such mistreatment on top of everything else you describe.
 I'm very worried by Nili's self-harm, so I'd like to drop by tonight and check up on the two of you; would you be comfortable with that?
 >
-> Regarding Cassil's apparent arrest, this is very disturbing news -- all the more so for the fact that I was not informed -- and I'm grateful that you thought to fill me in.
+> Regarding Comrade Cassil's apparent arrest, this is very disturbing news -- all the more so for the fact that I was not informed -- and I'm grateful that you thought to fill me in.
 I'm doing what I can to track her down and get in touch with the arresting agent, but as I'm sure you know the Shevran isn't the most transparent agency when it comes to paperwork.
 I wish I had better news for you.
 >
 > I hope I'm not overstepping by asking for this, but for Nili's sake, would you be willing to informally fill Cassil's role as her _vartash_ until our young firebrand is home safe and sound?
 I would not ordinarily ask, but both women have spoken very highly of you and it sounds like you care deeply for Nili in your own right; in fact, it sounds like you've already shouldered some of her burdens on your own.
 No wonder Cas looks up to you!
 >